 Most Common Shopify Performance Issues and What to Do With Them

-Shopify has many performance bottlenecks that professional developers always improve, and therefore many methods to deal with them were invented.
+Shopify has many performance bottlenecks to be improved, and therefore many methods to deal with them were invented.
 Below we’ve compiled a list of the most viable techniques.
-Let’s review them in detail:
+Let’s review them in detail.

 #1 Too many Shopify apps installed